New Hampshire Grants: New Hampshire

 Wentworth made the first grant, Bennington, a township west of the Connecticut River, on January 3, 1749.
 Cautioned by New York to cease and desist, Wentworth promised to await the judgment of the king, and refrain from making more grants in the claimed territory until it was rendered, but in November 1753, New York reported that he continued to grant land in the disputed area.
 Grants briefly ceased in 1754, because of the French and Indian War, but in 1755 and 1757, Wentworth had a survey made 60 mi up the Connecticut River, and 108 grants were made, extending to the line 20 mi east of the Hudson, and north to the eastern shore of Lake Champlain.

-The grants were usually six miles (9.6 km) square (the standard size of a U.S. survey township, although the Public Land Survey System is not used in Vermont) and cost the grantee(s) £20.
+The grants were usually six miles square (the standard size of a U.S. survey township, i.e. 23,040 acres or 93 km2) and cost the grantee(s) 20 pounds.
 The grants were then subdivided amongst the proprietors, and six of the lots were set aside—one for the Society for the Propagation of the Gospel in Foreign Parts (a missionary organization of the Church of England), one for the Church of England, one for the first clergyman to settle in the township, one for a school, and two for Wentworth himself.
-The permanent annual tax on each grant, called a quitrent, was one shilling, paid directly to the king or his representative.
+The permanent annual tax on each grant, called a quitrent, was one shilling, paid directly to the King or his representative.